-What To Do in Bantry: West Cork's Market Town & Our Hub
+What To Do in Bantry: West Cork's Market Town

 The Friday market is the social highlight of the week in Bantry.
 In this part of the world, it's rude to just hand over cash and quickly move on.
 Come read to chat to the local producers, and think of it more an exchange, than a business transaction.

-What To See and Do in Bantry
+What To Do Around Bantry

 Bantry House